Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Similarity Characterization

 \subsection{Pairwise viewing differences}

-\revthree{First, let use consider the differences in viewing angle of two \revrev{arbitrary users}{users} watching the same video, as defined by the relative angle between the viewing directions of the two users.}{First, we consider the difference in viewing direction of two users at identical playback points within the same video, as measured by the angle between these directions.} Figure~\ref{fig:cdf-angle} shows cumulative distribution functions (CDFs) of the pairwise differences, when combining the differences in both yaw and pitch, for all \revrev{pairwise}{pairs of} viewing sessions \revrev{of the}{of each of the} representative \revrev{sample videos of each video category.}{videos.} \revrev{(For these videos we have 32 user traces each.)}{(For each of these videos we have 32 user traces and therefore 496 pairs.)} In particular, Figure~\ref{fig:cdf-angle}(a) \revrev{shows the instantaneous differences,}{shows CDFs for the \revthree{differences at identical playback points,}{differences,}} as measured every 50 ms throughout the viewing sessions, and Figure~\ref{fig:cdf-angle}(b) shows CDFs \revrev{over the average differences when comparing each pair of viewing session.}{for the average of these differences for each session pair.}
+First, we consider the difference in viewing direction of two users at identical playback points within the same \revAA{video, as measured by the angle between these directions.}{video.} Figure~\ref{fig:cdf-angle} shows cumulative distribution functions (CDFs) of the pairwise differences, \revAA{when combining}{as measured by the angle between the viewing directions of two users at identical playback points.
+Here, we combine} the differences in both yaw and pitch, for all pairs of viewing sessions of each of the representative videos.
+(For each of these videos we have 32 user traces and therefore 496 pairs.)
+In particular, Figure~\ref{fig:cdf-angle}(a) shows CDFs for the differences, as measured every 50 ms throughout \revAA{the viewing sessions,}{every pair of viewing sessions,} and Figure~\ref{fig:cdf-angle}(b) shows CDFs for the average of these differences for each session pair. \revAA{}{For the average metric, we first calculate the average pairwise viewing difference for each possible session pair, and then report the set of average values (over all such pairs) as a CDF.}

-As expected, the pairwise differences are substantially larger for the {\em explore} category than for the other categories (i.e., {\em static}, {\em moving}, and {\em rides}).
-For example, the close-to-straight {\em explore} line in Figure~\ref{fig:cdf-angle}(a) suggests that the viewing directions of \revrev{clients}{users} watching {\em explore} videos are close to independent.
-In contrast, for the other categories the view angle differences are less than 45$\degree$ for 80\% of the time instances, showing that viewers of these three video categories often are looking at the same parts of the video.
+As expected, the pairwise differences are substantially larger for the {\em explore} category than for the other \revAA{categories (i.e., {\em static}, {\em moving}, and {\em rides}).}{categories.} For example, the close-to-straight {\em explore} line in Figure~\ref{fig:cdf-angle}(a) suggests that the viewing directions of users watching {\em explore} videos are close to independent.
+In contrast, for the other categories the view angle differences are less than 45$\degree$ for 80\% of the time instances, showing that viewers of these \revAA{three video categories}{other videos} often are looking at the same parts of the video.